frannuca/qsabr/README.md

 Calibration of volatility surfaces using Stochastic Alfa, Beta, Gamma and Rho (SABR).
 The code is based on the article "Managing the Smile" by Hagan in 2002 ( https://www.researchgate.net/publication/235622441_Managing_Smile_Risk )

-The following projects/files are good entry points to locate the most relevant logic:
+The following projects/files are good entry points to find the most relevant logic:

 ## Project **qirvol**
 (https://github.com/frannuca/qsabr/blob/main/volatility/sabr.fs)
-Simple console application which accepts aa input a csv with volatility surface data as per the format depicted in the file https://github.com/frannuca/qsabr/blob/main/qrirvol_tests/data/volsurface.csv.
+Simple console application which accepts aa input a csv file with volatility surface data (as per the format depicted in the file https://github.com/frannuca/qsabr/blob/main/qrirvol_tests/data/volsurface.csv).
 The program generates two files, namely:
 - one with a new interpolated vol surface and
 - a second one with the SABR coefficents